-What to Expect During a Lash Lift Procedure The upper lids and eye area will be cleansed prior to the lash lift procedure.
-Then the lower eyelashes are protected using moist cotton pads beneath the lower water line, prior to eyelash adhesive being applied to the eyelids.
-When the eyelash glue is exposed to the air for a period of time and the texture becomes tackier, a gel roller is affixed to the eyelashes when the technician gently sweeps them upward onto the rod.
+What to Expect During a Lash Lift Procedure The upper lids and eye area will be cleansed before the lash lift procedure.
+Then the lower eyelashes are protected using moist cotton pads beneath the lower waterline, before eyelash adhesive being applied to the eyelids.
+When the eyelash glue is exposed to the air for a while and the texture becomes tackier, a gel roller is affixed to the eyelashes when the technician gently sweeps them upward onto the rod.

 The thin black line of ink along the lower or upper lashes creates the look of permanent eyeliner, however, in a natural way upon the lash line, which enhances the eyelashes.
 The micropigmentation used for eyelash enhancement tattoos creates a fill-in for gaps amid the eyelashes, making them appear darker and fuller.